-With the exception of Boston, MA, New England cities are medium-size, human scale and just right for exploring on foot or trolley – or even by riverboat cruises.
-From the shoreline cities of New Haven, CT; Providence, RI; Boston, and Portland, Maine, to the smaller inland gems like Burlington, VT, New England cities serve up a wonderful mix of authentic historic places where the early Colonial and maritime history of America unfolded.
+With the exception of Boston, MA, New England cities are medium-size, human scale and just right for exploring on foot, bus, or trolley – or even by riverboat cruise!
+From the shoreline cities of New Haven, CT; Providence, RI; Boston, and Portland, ME, to the smaller inland gems like Burlington, VT, New England cities serve up a wonderful mix of authentic historic places where the early Colonial and maritime history of America unfolded.
 New England cities also offer the best of contemporary museums and theaters and concert halls, along with innovative dining, shopping, and family entertainment.

 Boston, the capital of Massachusetts, is one of America's most legendary cities and the economic and cultural hub of New England.
 Boston is home to some of the world's finest hospitals and many cultural and sports organizations.
 Boston and its suburbs are the location of world-class universities.